christianh814/isovalent-openshift-console-plugin/README.md

 ## Quickstart

-Install the plugin into your OpenShift cluster with Helm. `plugin.hubbleUrl` is optional.
+Install the plugin into your OpenShift cluster with Helm.
+The `plugin.hubbleUrl` is optional.
 When set, the plugin renders an inline deep link to your Hubble UI; when unset, the link is hidden.
 Expose the URL of your Hubble UI however makes the most sense for your environment.

 Example: